JonathanMEdwards/subtext10/doc/language.md

 ```
 The value of the last item, 3, becomes the result of the call.

-> (possibole support for implicit inputs) We can abbreviate functions with just one input.
+> (possible support for implicit inputs) We can abbreviate functions with just one input.
 For example:
 > ```
 > 0
 > increment = with{+ 1}